guardian/service-catalogue/packages/cloudquery/README.md

 ## Requirements

 - Docker
-- A GitHub Personal Access Token (PAT)
+- A GitHub Personal Access Token (PAT) with read access on all repos
 - A Snyk token

 ## Setup